Caribou3d/PrusaSlicer/doc/Dependencies.md

-# Dependency report for PrusaSlicer
+# Dependency report for CaribouSlicer
 ## Possible dynamic linking on Linux
 * zlib: Strict dependency required from the system, linked dynamically.
 Many other libs depend on zlib.
 * wxWidgets >= 3.2